aubricot/computer_vision_with_eol_images/object_detection_for_image_tagging/README.md

 *Scat/footprint object detection models never learned despite adjusting augmentation and model hyperparameters for many training sessions.
 If successful approaches are found at a later date, steps for adding tags to images will be included.*

 ## Data availability
 EOL image tags produced using these pipelines are in the process of being uploaded to [Zenodo](https://zenodo.org/communities/eol/records?q=computer%20vision&l=list&p=1&s=10&sort=bestmatch).
-If there is a specific model file or dataset you would like that is not available through the sites listed above, [open a feature request](https://github.com/aubricot/computer_vision_with_eol_images/issues/new/choose).
+If there is a specific model file or dataset you would like that is not available through the sites listed above, [open a feature request](https://github.com/aubricot/computer_vision_with_eol_images/issues/new/choose). *Note about YOLO v3 weights files: Weights were previously downloaded from [here](https://pjreddie.com/media/files/yolov3-openimages.weights), however the link delivers a broken file as of Aug 2025.
+Weights files are now directly downloaded into Colab Notebooks from our own copy in Google Drive.

 ## References
 * [AlexeyAB 2020](https://github.com/AlexeyAB/darknet). darknet.
 GitHub.